FriskTheFallenHuman/D3ModdingKit/.github/README.md

   - Seperated DoomScript from idActor so it can be used with native.
   - Re-Added MayaImport:
     * Supports Maya SDK 2019 up to 2025 (2019 Below is untested)
-  - Gamesys integration from Quake 4/Quake Wars.
-Prevents dead stripping, and new state management code.
 - com.n0n3m4.diii4a:
   - Quake 4's map base .reverb config files for maps + default .efx for maps that lacks it.
 - Original Changes: